 Hello!
 Im Kita, and I’m a meatatarian.

 When I was 6 or 7 years old my father pulled in from a hunting trip.
-It was cold outside and he told me to come out and see what he has shot.
+It was cold outside and he told me to come out and see what he had shot.
 I put on my nice cream colored jacket and walked out to the back of my father’s pickup truck where I found a freshly gutted button buck ready to be taken to the butcher.
 My father proceeded to tell me he had shot Bambi, then making it sing and dance; even sticking out its tongue at one point.
 And at 6 or 7 years old I did not run off into the night crying – actually – I kind of giggled.

 Now, 99.9% of people reading this are probably thinking “WTF!
-Who would do that to their little girl?” but really, it’s a funny story, a funny memory and I smile when I think about it.
+Who would do that to their little girl?” but really, it’s a funny story, a funny memory, and I smile when I think about it.
 Tells you a lot about me and my family – we ain’t right. 😀

 Why tell you this story now?

 “No, I want you thinking about this one all night.
-I got us a freezer full of meat; deer, boar, and buffalo.”
+I got us a freezer full of meat!
+Deer, boar, and buffalo.”